Seyyed-Reza-Mashhadi/dbt_project_OLIST/README.md

 </p>

 ## 🧩 Project Summary
-This project transforms, validates, and demonstrates data analytics and reporting of the Olist Brazilian E-commerce dataset.
-After loading raw CSV files into BigQuery, dbt manages the **transformation** in the ELT workflow — covering **data modeling**, **testing**, **documentation**, and **analytics readiness**.
-Then, a **Python analytics package** that performs anomaly detection, KPI calculations, and constructing a proper prompt to be able to generate **AI / LLM**-driven report with actionable business insights.
-The generated AI narrative is embedded into Power BI alongside the dashboards.
-The most important thing is that the whole data cleaning, transformation, analytics, and report generation is **automated**, which means that the most updated dashboards and report with data-driven insights can be created easily and quickly.

-**Key ideas:**
-- **Google BigQuery** serves as the data warehouse with powerful computation resource.
-- **dbt (Data Build Tool)** provides the trusted, tested, version-controlled transformation foundation.
-- A **Python** analytics layer consumes dbt-produced marts, runs deeper programmatic checks, and produces structured JSON summaries.
-- A constrained **AI / LLM** layer (**OpenAI** + **Google Gemini**) synthesizes explainable, auditable narrative reports from these summaries.
-- Everything is automated, ...
+This project demonstrates a **fully automated, end-to-end analytics and reporting platform** built on the Olist Brazilian E-commerce dataset.
+Raw CSV files are loaded into **Google BigQuery**, where **dbt (Data Build Tool)** manages the complete **transformation layer** of the ELT workflow — including **data modeling**, **testing**, **documentation**, and **analytics readiness**.
+On top of the dbt-produced marts, a **Python analytics package** performs deeper programmatic checks, anomaly detection, KPI calculations, and constructs a controlled prompt to generate **AI / LLM–driven narrative reports** (using **OpenAI** and **Google Gemini**) with actionable business insights.
+The generated AI narrative is then embedded into **Power BI** alongside interactive dashboards.

+The key design principle of this project is **automation**: data cleaning, transformation, analytics, and report generation are fully automated, enabling fast regeneration of up-to-date dashboards and data-driven insights with minimal manual effort.

 🔗 **Dataset:** The data is available on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)